Known globally for its backwaters, Kerala is India’s most literate state and was declared the nation's first digital State in 2016.

 of Kerala's export income comes from spices, fishery, cashews, coffee, and pickles.

-is a booming industry owing to beaches, backwaters, forest reserves, and hill stations.
+one of the most sought-after destinations, owing to beaches, backwaters, forest reserves, and hill stations

 Here are the leading sectors with opportunities for foreign investors